TGX-CORE/website/docs/documentation/functions/isClass.md

 export Function
 # isClass

-Checks whether the value is a class.
+Checks whether the value is a class or an instance of a class.

 ## Constructor
  ```ts